33 Great Mom Blog Name Ideas + Tips and Tricks to Come Up With Your Own

 - Gin for the Win

 Tip: You can even try just using your own name.
 It'll be easy for people to find you, and you won't inadvertently be constrained to a specific niche because of your blog name.
 This is a great option if you're struggling to really nail down your niche, as it leaves your possibilities really open-ended.

 Sometimes, the perfect name isn't one you came up with yourself but one that already has authority and quality backlinks.
 For this reason, buying an expired domain can help you gain somewhat of a headstart on building traffic to your blog.

 Expired domains come as a package deal with all of their previous SEO scores and ranking power.
 Here are some reasons to consider looking for an expired domain to build your new blog:

 - Older domains tend to rank better on Google

 - Pre-existing backlink profile

 Domain Hole is a great site to look for names that are expiring which you can quickly try to snap up.

 Register Your Blog Name

 Once you've decided on the perfect blog name, you need to register your domain.
-The first step to setting up your blog is registering your domain name and getting set up with a web hosting provider.
+The first step to setting up your blog is registering your domain name and getting set up with a web host (check out our list of free trial web hosting providers).
 Often, you can get package deals with host providers to also purchase a domain name.
 Bluehost, for example, provides hosting services as well as domain registration.